hashicorp/consul-helm/README.md

 file.
 These are also fully documented directly on the [Consul website](https://www.consul.io/docs/platform/k8s/helm.html).

-## Examples and Tutorials
+## Tutorials

-You can find examples and complete tutorials on how to deploy Consul on Kubernetes using Helm on the [HashiCorp Learn website](https://learn.hashicorp.com/consul)
+You can find examples and complete tutorials on how to deploy Consul on Kubernetes using Helm on the [HashiCorp Learn website](https://learn.hashicorp.com/consul).